lifeofsoumya/StockAlert/README.md

 - Users can sign up to receive Emails about stocks

-- Dynamic html to be fetched with email
+- Dynamic html template to be fetched with email using handlebars